Skip to main content

-Nicolas and Lucie, a French couple living in England, purchased a 47 sqm 2-room apartment in the 8th arrondissement, steps from the Champs-Elysees, to grow their property portfolio.
-The purchase, managed by Catherine Ziegler, was concluded based on photos: Nicolas and Lucie only discovered the apartment in person at the signing of the preliminary agreement.
+Nicolas and Lucie, a French couple living in England, bought a 47 sqm two-room flat in the 8th arrondissement, a few steps from the Champs-Élysées, to grow their property portfolio.
+The purchase, handled by Catherine Ziegler, was concluded on photos: Nicolas and Lucie only saw the flat in person at the signing of the preliminary agreement.

 Mission summary